 However, since banks have clearer guidelines as to what constitutes an acceptable loan, they are less likely to lend to consumers that fail to meet the criteria.
 This means that if you are planning to purchase a home or refinance your mortgage, you will now need a substantial down payment, good credit, minimal debt, and the proven ability to pay back the loan with secure income.

-The Law Offices of James G. Schwartz advises and represents mortgage brokers, real estate companies and brokers, and other financial professionals in Northern California in matters involving mortgage law.
-If you have any questions about the Ability-to-Repay/Qualified Mortgage Rule, contact the Pleasanton Real Estate lawyers at the Law Offices of James G. Schwartz using our online contact form, or by calling us at 925-463-1073.
+Cirrus Law PC advises and represents mortgage brokers, real estate companies and brokers, and other financial professionals in Northern California in matters involving mortgage law.
+If you have any questions about the Ability-to-Repay/Qualified Mortgage Rule, contact the Pleasanton Real Estate lawyers at Cirrus Law PC using our online contact form, or by calling us at 925-463-1073.

 Ability to Repay and Qualified Mortgage Standards under the Truth in Lending Act (Regulation Z), Consumer Financial Protection Bureau